DIY lavender oil is easier to make than you think. You only need a few ingredients and one essential tool to make it happen.

 DIY Lavender Oil Recipe

-- Once you have your fresh lavender on hand, cut the flowers into smaller pieces but don’t throw the stems away.
+- Once you have your fresh dried lavender sprigs, cut the flowers into smaller pieces but don’t throw the stems away.
 You can also crush the flowers lightly to release even more of the aroma.

 - Open the jar and stuff with the flowers and stems (bend the stems, don’t cut it up).
 Fill the jar but don’t stuff it too much.
 Leave lots of room around it.